mattdiamond/Recorderjs/README.md

 - **monitorGain**                 - (*optional*) Sets the gain of the monitoring output.
 Gain is an a-weighted value between `0` and `1`.
 Defaults to `0`
 - **numberOfChannels**            - (*optional*) The number of channels to record. `1` = mono, `2` = stereo.
 Defaults to `1`.
 Maximum `2` channels are supported.
 - **recordingGain**               - (*optional*) Sets the gain of the recording input.
 Gain is an a-weighted value between `0` and `1`.
 Defaults to `1`
 - **sourceNode**                  - (*optional*) An Instance of MediaStreamAudioSourceNode to use.
-If a sourceNode is provided, then the stream and audioContext will need to be managed by the implementation.
+If a sourceNode is provided, then closing the stream and audioContext will need to be managed by the implementation.

 #### Config options for OGG OPUS encoder